Knowledge workers are more likely to use telecommuting than other workers.

 This might be understandable when overseeing poorly motivated unskilled workers, but when it comes to information age employees it is insulting.

 In the normal course of events, it takes a lot of effort to overcome management insecurities.
-Both countries had brief flirtations with telecommuting.
+Both countries had brief flirtations with officially sanctioned telecommuting.

 In the run-up to the 2000 Sydney Olympics, ORTA the Olympic Roads and Transport Authority decided the city’s transport system wouldn’t cope unless companies made alternative arrangements.
 ORTA ran a campaign promoting teleworking to Sydney employers.
 For a while companies tried it, most said it was successful.